Bram Rutgers: World War II

 After the German invasion of the Netherlands, Rutgers managed to persuade the German authority to keep the Administrative Dispute Division of the Council of State operational.
 In 1940, Dutch politicians were taken hostage as a reprisal for the internment of Germans in the Dutch colonies.
 In January 1941, Rutgers was interned at Kamp Schoorl, a political prisoner and transit camp.
 He was temporarily transferred to Buchenwald concentration camp when the German authority received word that German internees in Mariënburg, Suriname were not well treated.
 Rutgers was released in December 1942.

 Starting in 1943, Rutgers served in the Vaderlandsch Comité, a resistance organisation headed by the later Prime Minister Willem Drees, which sent advice and intelligence to the Dutch government-in-exile.

 Later life

-Between 7 May 1945 until 15 September 1945, Rutgers was acting Queen's commissioner for the province of South Holland.
+Between 7 May 1945 and 15 September 1945, Rutgers was acting Queen's commissioner for the province of South Holland.
 In 1946, he led a government mission to the Dutch West Indies to evaluate the political situation.
 Between 1950 and 1953, Rutgers was a member of the Van Schaik Commission which was tasked to make a general review of the Constitution of the Netherlands.
 On 16 May 1956, he was appointed Vice-President of the Council of State.
 He retired on 1 August 1959.

-Rutgers died on 26 September 1966 in Wassenaar, at age of 82.
+Rutgers died on 26 September 1966 in Wassenaar, at the age of 82.